tobivcu/autoencoder/README.md

 Note: Compression and decompression cannot be done together!

-Note: Decompression may currently not fully work yet.
+Note: Decompression may currently not fully work yet but it will be available soon.